Northern Circuit, Tanzania

 DAY 3:

-Delegates will have breakfast at Lake Manyara Serena Hotel, then drive to Oldupai Gorge, a very important site for anthropological history.
-It is a famous area for the fossils of early human evolution.
-At this area, delegates will see the skull and bones of earlier humankind and a very well preserved oldest sediment succession ranging from 2.1 Ma to 600,000 years ago
+Then delegates will visit Olduvai Gorge, a very important site for anthropological history and understanding of early human evolution.
+At the site, delegates will see the skull and bones of earlier humankind and the very well-preserved oldest sediment succession ranging from 2.1 Ma to 600,000 years ago.

 An area around Olduvai Gorge showing a well preserved sedimentary 1.2 Ma - 600,000 years succession of sedimentary beds.